OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Platforms/Linux/index.md

 # Libuavcan for Linux

-This page describes the Libuavcan driver for Linux and shows how to use libuavcan on Linux.
+This page describes the libuavcan driver for Linux and shows how to use the library on Linux.
-The libuavcan driver for Linux is a header-only C++11 library that implements a fully functional platform interface for libuavcan and also adds some convenient wrappers on top of libuavcan.
+The libuavcan driver for Linux is a header-only C++11 library that implements a fully functional platform interface for libuavcan and also adds a few convenient wrappers.
 It's built on the following Linux components:

 * [SocketCAN](http://en.wikipedia.org/wiki/SocketCAN) -